Best energy giving foods - Right Shift Best energy giving foods - Right Shift

 Salmon is a source of omega-3 fatty acids.
 These essential fats may boost heart health and are a great source of energy.
 This fatty fish also has high protein content that might support muscle function and recovery!

 Filled with proteins, chicken is a staple food for non-vegetarians.
-It may support muscle health and supplies a quick energy boost.
+It may support muscle health and supply a quick energy boost.
 Chicken is also low in fat and high in essential nutrients, which makes it a great ingredient to cook energy-filled, nourishing meals.

-Lean beef is a source of iron, zinc, and B vitamins, that may support energy, metabolism and overall health.
+Lean beef is a source of iron, zinc, and B vitamins, that may support energy, metabolism, and overall health.
 This protein and iron content might contribute to a steady release of energy.

 Turkey is another source of protein with a low-fat content.
 It may provide quick energy and support serotonin production for mood stability.